Kraken hand Penguins 4th straight loss with 3-1 victory

 Guentzel returned to the lineup after missing the previous four games with an upper body injury.
 His fourth goal of the season was a gift from Seattle defenseman Jamie Oleksiak, who made a lazy pass at the blue line and Guentzel got a breakaway and beat Jones at 10:05 of the second period.

-NOTES: Pittsburgh coach Mike Sullivan tied Ed Johnston for most games coached in Penguins history at 516.
-Sullivan has been in charge of the Penguins since 2015 and is the second-longest tenured coach in the league behind Tampa Bay’s Jon Cooper. … Eberle and Jones both had additions to their families on Friday.
-Eberle’s wife gave birth to the couples’ second child, while Jones and his wife welcomed their first.
+NOTES: Sullivan tied Ed Johnston for most games coached in Penguins history at 516.
+Sullivan has been in charge of the Penguins since 2015 and is the second-longest tenured coach in the league behind Tampa Bay’s Jon Cooper. … Pittsburgh F Jeff Carter played only 4:18 and was being evaluated for a lower body injury, Sullivan said.

 UP NEXT